nuance-dev/nuance-dev/README.md

-## Hi!
-I’m building 26 native macOS apps, one for each letter of the alphabet.
+## 👋 I’m building 26 native macOS apps, one for each letter of the alphabet.

 ![35163](https://github.com/user-attachments/assets/8626d56a-4b45-48bf-8545-1f283ebd69c7)